rdinter/CAUV/0-data/osu_budget/README.md

 - `fixed costs` - category in the budgets related to fixed cost of operation for a crop, should be on the lower end of the excel file.
 All categories are used except for the management charge and land charge.
     - `fixed_miscellaneous` - started in 2015 budgets, typically the last item in the fixed costs.
 Includes marketing, farm insurance, dues and professional fees, supplies, utilities, soil tests, small tools, software/hardware, business use of vehicle, transport of supplies/equipment, etc.
     - `labor` - usually first item under fixed costs and is a combination of hours and the prevailing wage rate.
 Use the average of all the yield levels, although they should all be equal.
     - `machine` - titled the "Mach.
 And Equip.
 Charge" and usually in the middle of fixed costs.
 All yields should be equal, so use the average.
-There was a large-scale change in 2018 which dramatically lowered this value, so in 2018 and beyond this category must be a combination of `machine_new` and `hired_custom_work` for consistency.
+There was a large-scale change in 2018 which dramatically lowered this value, for 2018 and beyond this category must be a combination of `machine_new` and `hired_custom_work` for consistency.
     - `machine_new` - only tracked beginning in 2018, this is the actual value for "Mach.
 And Equip.
 Charge" after the new tracking of the category.
 - `production` - top of the budgets, these are related to the agronomic issues for each crop.
 Actually placed under the variable costs section.
     - `seed` - usually the first item under the variable cost, should be the amount of seeds used for the various levels of yields and technically match the yield values.